Before the build

 Nissan Patrol Y62

 Prior to release, the new Patrol held quite a lot of promise if you ignored the rumours that it wouldn't have a diesel engine option.
 Inexplicably though, Nissan did indeed release the vehicle without a diesel, despite having the excellent Nissan-Renault V9X TDV6 engine from the Navara/Pathfinder available to them.
 Even worse, they priced the premium-unleaded slurping Patrol several thousand dollars above the price of a turbo-diesel 200-series 'Cruiser.
 What were they thinking? is the term that comes to mind!
-The new Patrol seems to have been built with the huge American SUV market in mind.
+The new Patrol seems to have been built with the huge American SUV market in mind, and has proven to be a sales disaster in Australia.

 Update July 2016: In mid-2015, Nissan dropped the price of the Y62 by an incredible $25,000 across the range.
 This now makes the TI-spec Patrol around $20,000 cheaper than the GXL turbodiesel Land Cruiser.
 This marks a huge change in the value proposition of the two vehicles.
 If I were buying today, I would still likely opt for the 200 because I prefer the live rear axle and diesel engine.
-However, even with the relatively thirsty petrol V8, the Y62 is now well worth considering for many people, and as such I would recommend you take a test drive.
+However, even with the thirsty petrol V8, the Y62 is now worth considering for many people, particularly if you're not towing.